 You can go back either by the funicular or you can walk down.

-Bryggen (“the dock”) – a row of very colourful painted shopfronts facing the wharf.
+Bryggen (“the dock”) is a row of very colourful painted shopfronts facing the wharf.
 This spot is the most famous picture from Bergen.

 This is the oldest part of Bergen, which was built almost 1000 years ago (i.e. 1070).
 That’s why it is on the list for World Cultural Heritage sites.
 You can’t miss this area which is one of the most beautiful area of the city.